Every company has a unique identity.

 Not only that, but they also asked the customer to get back to them and let them know if the solution works.

-Focus on the problem to- give a good solution.
+Takeaway: Focus on the problem to give a good solution.
 Don’t be alarmed at the kind of problem that is thrown at you.
-Every problem is important.
-Deal with each problem with a fresh mind and ensure you solve customer issues completely before closing it.
+Every problem is important, so ensure you solve customer issues completely before closing them.

 Yes.
 Empathy is actually a skill.